jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.WriterDesign.md

 ![](out/diagrams/Dlt.WriterEncoder/DLT.WriterEncoder.svg)

 This can be extended to handle further argument types, e.g. from a Non-Verbose message that can't be decoded to a RAW argument.
-The message information would be lost.

 ### 2.4.
 Control Encoders (DLT Trace Encoder)